Updated on July 5, 2019.

 2019 Update: Virginia has formally passed SB1719 which expands upon House Bill 1251.
 Please see Recent Legislation Changes for the complete update.

 Currently, symptoms from any condition or disease a licensed Physician, Nurse Practitioner or Physicians Assistant, currently registered with the VA Board of Pharmacy, that would benefit from THC-A or CBD qualifies for written certification.
 Thanks to the provisions outlined in §18.2-250.1 and in §54.1-3408.3, patients with a debilitating medical condition can now pursue treatment using THC-A or CBD after receiving a written certification from their practitioner.

-Both bills leave it in the hands of the healthcare practitioner to decide whether the patient should receive medical marijuana treatments.
-The only preface is that the marijuana oil must only be used to alleviate the symptoms of a diagnosed disease or condition.
-When passed, the new Virginia medical marijuana law will offer a broad acceptance policy.
+The legislation leaves it in the hands of the healthcare practitioner to decide whether the patient should receive medical marijuana treatments.
+The only preface is that THC-A or CBD must only be used to alleviate the symptoms of a diagnosed disease or condition.
+As a result, the new Virginia medical marijuana laws offer a broad acceptance policy.

 - Patients must be issued a written certification by a licensed Physician, Nurse Practitioner or Physician Assistant who is registered with and certified by Virginia’s Board of Pharmacy to recommend CBD or THC-A Oil.